-Our roots and reputation in rail tank car technologies have established a solid foundation for corporate diversification strategies in new markets.
-New product development initiatives concentrate on a wider range of technology products that are designed to provide unique economic benefits and safe operational advantages to customers.
+Our non-rail product development initiatives concentrate on a wider range of transportation technology products that are designed to provide unique economic benefits and safe operational advantages to commercial customers.
+Our goal is to spread our business risk to diminish the severe negative impacts of the historic down cycles in the rail industry.

-In response to a dismal performance in 2017 management actively looked for new diverse market opportunities outside of the rail industry to pursue.
-The goal was to spread our business risk to diminish the severe negative impact of the historic down cycles in the rail industry.
+In response to a dismal financial performance in 2017 management actively looked for new diverse marketplace opportunities outside of the rail industry to pursue.
+The overall corporate objectives are to spread business risks to diminish the severe negative impact of reliance on a small number of customers and the historic down cycles in the rail industry.

 The growing challenges regarding the safety and access capabilities of emergency responders fighting wilderness fires motivated Kelso to begin the development of a unique vehicle suspension system.
-This innovative equipment provides new rapid response road-to-no-road capabilities regardless of weather, climate or the severity of the terrain.
-Known as the KXI[TM] Suspension System (KXI) it is based on thirty years of active wilderness research and experience.
+This innovative equipment provides new rapid response "road-to-no-road-and-back" capabilities regardless of weather, climate or the severity of the terrain.
+Known as the KXITM Suspension System (KXI) it is based on thirty years of active wilderness research and experience.

-In 2020 the Company is scheduled to complete two production prototype vehicles to prepare for the first commercial offering to the marketplace.
-The Company will then move into a pilot production model where we will produce and sell 24 vehicles before scaling to our production needs based on projected sales.
+KXI is now in the final commercial design stages and moving toward revenue generation.
+The Company is scheduled to complete the conversion of two vehicles with the production prototype KXI.
+This will prepare the final "blueprint" for the first commercial offerings to the marketplace.
+The Company will then move into "pilot" production operations where we will convert and sell or lease 24 KXI equipped vehicles.
+Production capacity will be scaled upwards based on projected sales and lease opportunities.